- Search The Registry

-Later, she joined the lunch counter sit-in movement in St. Augustine, Fla. and spent six weeks in solitary confinement at the Jacksonville State Penitentiary for the "crime" of attempting to integrate a Woolworth's lunch counter.
-When the voting rights battle erupted in Selma in 1964, Brown was there, rising before dawn to make peanut butter sandwiches for the voting rights workers or joining the marches.
+Later, she joined the lunch counter sit-in movement in St. Augustine, Fla., and spent six weeks in solitary confinement at the Jacksonville State Penitentiary for the "crime" of attempting to integrate a Woolworth's lunch counter.
+When the voting rights battle erupted in Selma in 1964, Brown rose before dawn to make peanut butter sandwiches for the voting rights workers or join the marches.
 She was trampled by Alabama state troopers and club-wielding deputies of Dallas County Sheriff Jim Clark during the first bridge crossing on "Bloody Sunday."

 Just before she led this year's march over the Edmund Pettus Bridge, Brown stood on the steps of a church and led the crowd in singing, "Ain't gonna let no Bush-whack turn me round."
-Then she raised her arms over her head and sang, "Keep your eyes on the prize, hold on!"
-Lillie Brown, who braved police dogs, billy clubs and long stints in jail to win freedom for her people, died April 20, 2001 after a long illness.
+Then she raised her arms and sang, "Keep your eyes on the prize; hold on!"
+Lillie Brown, who braved police dogs, billy clubs, and long stints in jail to win freedom for her people, died on April 20, 2001, after a long illness.
 She was 70 years old.